-The principal risks facing the Company in the short to medium term are cost overruns, construction delays and technology risks.
+The principal risks facing the Company in the short to medium term are cost overruns, procurement delays, construction delays, awarding of consents and technology risks.
 To mitigate against these risks, management within the Company have:

-- Implemented review and reporting processes to measure both spend and development progress on all main contracts against budget and forecast; - Following CfD Award, appointed SSE Renewables Developments (UK) Ltd to provide management services to the Company from CfD Award to the completion of construction and appointed Equinor New Energy Ltd to provide management services to the Company during the operations period; - Regularly carried out project workshops involving both SSE and Equinor to ensure that risks are recorded in SSE's risk management system, which is the risk management system being used by the Company; - Developed the project's contracting strategy and supply chain plan and progressed procurement of all of the project's main contracts before Financial Close; - Developed the project's financing strategy in order to successfully reach Financial Close, to secure all funding required to construct the project, including contingency funding which is available in the event of cost overruns; - Entered into foreign exchange and interest rate hedges to mitigate the Company's exposure to movements in foreign exchange rates and interest rates; and - Implemented a programme of value improvements across the project in order to improve the project's economics.
+- Implemented review and reporting processes to measure both spend and development progress on all main contracts against budget and forecast; - Appointed SSE Renewables Developments (UK) Ltd to provide management services to the Company to the completion of construction.
+Equinor New Energy Ltd has been appointed to provide management services to the Company during the operations period; - Regularly carried out project workshops involving both SSE and Equinor to ensure that risks are recorded in SSE's risk management system, which is the risk management system being used by the Company; - Developed the project's contracting strategy and supply chain plan and progressed procurement of all of the project's main contracts to secure firm contract prices on all major contracts before Financial Close; - Developed the project's financing strategy in order to successfully reach Financial Close, to secure all funding required to construct the project, including contingency funding which is available in the event of cost overruns;; - Entered into foreign exchange and interest rate hedges to mitigate the Company's exposure to movements in foreign exchange rates and interest rates; and - Implemented a programme of value improvements across the project in order to improve the project's economics.